Jinntec/Fore/assets/@vaadin/vaadin-usage-statistics/README.md

 * [Flow features](https://github.com/search?utf8=%E2%9C%93&q=org%3Avaadin+UsageStatistics.markAsUsed&type=Code) used in the application, including version numers
 * The first and last time a product was used
 * The first time statistics were gathered
-* Whether you are a registered vaadin.com user or not (true/false)
+* Your Vaadin user account
 * Whether you are a Vaadin Pro user or not (true/false)
 * Browser user-agent string
 * The IP address the statistics is sent from